AppGambitStudio/serverless-docs/README.md

 # Contributors
-I couldn't do it alone :) and glad that I worked with AWSome people to help me.
+I couldn't do it alone :) and glad that I work with AWSome people to help me.

 - [Abhishek Desai](https://github.com/AbhishekDesai99)
 - [Rahul Ladumor](https://www.linkedin.com/in/rahulladumor/)